Resume Parsing with LangChain and LLMs

 Executing the Two-Stage Pipeline

-Import the functions from our custom module and run them sequentially:
+We import the functions from our module and run them one after the other:

 PYTHON